neelriyer/neelriyer.github.io/_posts/2020-09-30-Production-vs-Theory.md

 title: Machine Learning in Production
 ---

-*Lessons Learned from Productionizing a ML Pipeline*
+*Lessons Learned from Productionizing a ML Model*

 In production the stakes are high.
 People are going to be reading the outputs from the model.
 And the outputs better make sense.